Mortgage Rate Prediction for 2023: When Will They Go Down?

 Final Thoughts

-Ultimately, these predictions are never set in stone, and different economic activities or geopolitical developments could impact how mortgage rates fluctuate throughout 2023.
+Ultimately, these predictions are never set in stone, and different economic activities or geopolitical developments could impact how mortgage rates fluctuate throughout 2024.
 It's also important to note that rates can vary from borrower to borrower and from loan product to loan product.
-Still, you can use these predictions as guides or reference points as you work with your realtor and lender to prepare for homeownership.
+Still, you can use these predictions as guides or reference points as you work with your realtor and mortgage lender to prepare for homeownership.

 Vaster is an equal opportunity lender.
 The rates and terms mentioned in this article are not a commitment to lend.
 NMLS 180495.